-As we start a new year there is never a better time to begin to get your financial house in order.
-One of the best ways to do this is with the help of a financial plan.
-The article below, from our partners at Broadridge, explains the importance of financial planning, how the process unfolds, who should be involved and it even addresses some common questions.
-One of the best ways to get this started is to discuss your needs with a financial advisor.
+A financial plan is one of the best ways to better manage and organize your finances.
+In this post, learn the importance of financial planning, how the process unfolds, who should be involved and answers to some common financial planning questions.
+One of the best ways to get started is to discuss your needs with a financial advisor.
 Our CFS* Financial Advisors at Elevations Credit Union can help!
 They have access to some of the best financial planning tools available and will work with you to put your plan in place.
-There’s no better time than now so please give us a call and set up a no-obligation review and take the first steps in the planning process!

 Do you picture yourself owning a new home, starting a business, or retiring comfortably?
 These are a few of the financial goals that may be important to you, and each comes with a price tag attached.
 That’s where financial planning comes in.
 Financial planning is a process that can help you target your goals by evaluating your whole financial picture, then outlining strategies that are tailored to your individual needs and available resources.